 The two elements of a drawout constructed SB Encased Systems Breaker are referred to as the Stationary Drawout Element and the Moveable Drawout Element.
 The stationary drawout element mounts from the front or bottom into a standard switchboard.
 Bottom mounting flanges are provided for optional mounting arrangements.
 The moveable drawout element mounts onto the stationary drawout element's two extension rails.
 This allows the moveable drawout element to be racked into and out of the stationary drawout element.
-For inspection purposes, the moveable drawout element may be rotated on the extension rails when the rails are fully extended.
+For inspection purposes, the moveable drawout element must be removed from the extension rails to a work area.
 Detailed outline drawings of the stationary and moveable drawout elements are in the Outline Dimensions section.